nfinit/scenes/sys/models/README.md

 Any asset can belong to any number of collections, and have their own unique description and display name (along with any other client-facing metadata) within that collection context.

+Within a collection context, assets can be further grouped together in a sort of "sub-collection" such that they will be displayed together with common metadata when the collection is viewed as if they were a single asset.
+This group structure includes:
+- A sort order, which will either be `NULL` or otherwise the smallest value of any of the grouped assets.
+- A view mode specifier that determines the way the assets will be presented, for example in standard linear fashion, side-by-side, or even stitched together in an image map.